Runn-Fast/blog/toggl_timesheets/README.md

 - You can use Runn’s API to automate the syncing of data from your existing time tracking tool.

-In this article we will be discussing how to use Runn's API.
+In this article, we will be discussing how to use Runn's API.
 The key benefits of this approach are:

 1. **No change management**.
-If everyone in your team is already using a time sheeting tool that works, changing to a new tool is going to be painful.
+If everyone in your team is already using a timesheeting tool that works, changing to a new tool is going to be painful.
    By syncing data using our API, you don’t need anyone to change a thing.
 Code is often easier to change than people and processes!
 2. **Faster onboarding & streamlined operations**.
-Time sheeting tools often have heaps of the same data Runn needs, people, projects, clients, actuals.
+Timesheeting tools often have heaps of the same data Runn needs, people, projects, clients, actuals.
    Syncing this data means there is no room for data to be disconnected.
 3. **Streamlined migrations**.
 Even if you plan to fully migrate to Runn’s